Dynamite (Taio Cruz song): Chart performance

 "Dynamite" debuted at number 26 on the Billboard Hot 100 and at number 13 on the Digital Songs chart, selling 83,000 copies in its opening week.
 The single rose to number 14 on the week ending 10 July 2010 and on the week ending 21 August 2010, the single climbed to a peak of number two, giving Cruz his second top-three single in the US.
 The song kept this position for three consecutive weeks.
 It also became Cruz's second consecutive number one single on Billboards Hot Dance Airplay chart in its 21 August 2010 issue.
 "Dynamite" charted on the Billboard Hot 100 for 47 weeks, making it the longest run for a single since Train's "Hey, Soul Sister", which stayed on that chart for 54 weeks.
-As of May 2012, it has sold over 6 million digital copies in the US alone.
+As of May 2012, it has sold more than 6 million digital copies in the US alone.
 This marks the first song by a British act to reach this plateau, the twelfth song to do so, and only the second song to reach 6 million downloads without reaching number one (the first being Jason Mraz's "I'm Yours", which reached number six in September 2008).

 The single debuted on the Canadian Hot 100 at number eight on the week ending 17 June 2010, marking Cruz's second Top 10 hit in the country.
 The following week the single fell to number nine, where it remained at for four consecutive weeks.
 On the week ending 18 September 2010, the song peaked at number one, becoming Cruz's second Canadian number one single, following "Break Your Heart"'s two-week stay at that position in May 2010.
 The song became the best-selling single in Canada during 2010 with sales of 319,000 copies.

 On the chart dated 16 August 2010, "Dynamite" topped the New Zealand Singles Chart, and was certified gold, selling 7,500 copies.
 The song topped the Irish Singles Chart in its first week, becoming Cruz's first number one on that chart, following previous number two hit "Break Your Heart".

 In Cruz's native United Kingdom, "Dynamite" charted at number one on the UK Singles Chart on 29 August 2010.
 This became his second number-one single in UK after "Break Your Heart".
 It knocked "Green Light" by Roll Deep off the summit, and was knocked off in turn by "Please Don't Let Me Go" by Olly Murs a week later.